-Go to the Writing Center page at https://francis.craniumcafe.com/group/writing-center.
-Click Knock on Door on any of the available writing tutors.
+Go to the writing center's page at https://francis.craniumcafe.com/group/writing-center Click Knock on Door on any of the available writing tutors.
 Then log in with any of the options available.
-If the Writing Tutor is meeting with someone, you will be invited to Enter their Lobby.
+If the writing tutor is meeting with someone, you will be invited to Enter their Lobby.
 Once the tutor is available, he/she will invite you in.
-If the Writing Tutor is available, you will be asked to Enter the Meeting.
+If the writing tutor is available, you will be asked to Enter the Meeting.
 During your session with your tutor, you will be able to talk with the tutor and share your paper.
 You will also be able to edit your paper while you and the tutor are working together.

 Setting Your Agenda

 Your tutor will start the session by asking you a few questions about your paper: "What kind of paper are you working on?"
 "For which course are you writing this paper?"
 "What are the paper’s requirements?"
 "How far along are you in the writing process?"
 The tutor will ask these and other similar questions about your paper in order to assist you more efficiently.

 The most important question the tutor will ask is "What would you like to work on during our session together?"
 Because you can accomplish only so much during a session, you should decide before even coming to Cranium Café what you and your tutor will work on for that particular day.
 If you tell the tutor, “Just help me with the whole paper,” the tutor won’t know where to begin or how to assist you.
 So you, not the tutor, must set the agenda for the session.
 To do this, you must choose one or two parts of your paper to work on during your session, but choose them carefully.
 Recognize what you need assistance with at this stage of your writing process and communicate this to your tutor.
 You and your tutor will then review your paper together.
 While you review the paper, you will be able to make changes to your paper.